 Gastric sleeve postoperative diet

 Immediately following gastric sleeve weight loss surgery, you'll be on a restricted diet limited to liquids for about seven days.
-Next, you'll move on to pureed foods for about two to three weeks.3 You'll need to take vitamins and nutritional supplements since the restricted diet may result in some nutrient deficiencies.1
+Next, you'll move on to pureed foods for about two to three weeks.8

 - Chewing food carefully before swallowing